'LET ALL THAT YOU DO BE DONE IN LOVE'

 The word love should inspire every aspect of life in the school.

-A loving response to life will enable all pupils, parents, teachers and governors to fulfill their vocation.
+- A loving response to life will enable all pupils, parents, teachers and governors to fulfil their vocation.

 Through our mission statement the school sets out to fulfill our aims:

 - To give value to the gospel teaching through worship and celebration and in our everyday lives.